-I am pleased to announce another year of good consolidated total revenues (including other operating income) of US\$ 54.57 million.
-We have continued to increase operating profit and our stated long term business plan remains on track.
+I am pleased to announce another year of good consolidated total revenues (including other operating income) of US\$ 60.60 million.
+We have continued to increase operating profits and our long term business plan remains on track.
 The revised Field Development Plan for SGL area and an integrated Field Development Plan for SSG & SSF area of the Block, for future enhancement of revenues, has been approved by the Management Committee.
-The Company is considering the partners for evacuation and sale of the additional gas.
+PNGRB has invited bids for the laying of a pipeline from our block to Bhilwara connecting to National Gas Grid HVJ pipeline of GAIL.

-The Company has continued drilling of development wells during the year.
+The Company has continued to drill development wells during the year.

-A summary of activities since April 2016 is provided below:
+A summary of activities since April 2017 is provided below: